Seen above left and right - the newly designed Dan Armstrong bass pickups were made by Kent Armstrong® who

 which serve to help identify the type of pickup that it is.

-For these models Kent Armstrong improved all of the pickups (including the bass pickups) by
+Apart from the (then) newly designed MD pickup, Kent Armstrong improved all of the pickups (including the bass pickups) by

 internally shielding not only the individual coils, but even the magnets (neither was shielded in the original design).

-pickup desired, as well as do a custom order pickup making whatever the client wants.
-Kent went on to say
+reissue Dan Armstrong instruments, Kent can manufacture any original type pickup desired, as well as do a custom order pickup making

-"compared to other units there's so much room with these pickups I can fit virtually anything in there."
+whatever the client wants.
+Kent went on to say "compared to other units there's so much room with these pickups I can fit virtually

 As seen upper left, the maple necks attach to the acrylic body as per the originals - with nicely dressed ½" bolts,